• Facebook

 Jump to Recipe Print Recipe

-My love for recreating restaurant-style recipes so I can control the ingredients and lighten them up as I like.
-The Nando’s Peri Peri chicken livers and Karachi’s famous Chicken Tikka Samosas are two such recipes I’ve posted, similar to this soup.
+My love for recreating restaurant-style recipes is REAL!
+I can control the ingredients and lighten them up as I like.
+The Nando’s Peri Peri chicken livers and Karachi’s famous Chicken Tikka Samosas are two such recipes I’ve adapted to be lighter and still delicious.

 Jump to: